-Head of Units (Supervisor) are the parties who lead working units in accordance with the applicable Company organization.
+Head of Unit (Supervisor) are the parties who lead working units in accordance with the applicable Company organization.

-Securities shall mean all forms of stocks, notes, bonds, debentures, or other evidences of indebtedness, including senior debt, subordinated debt, commercial papers, investment contracts, commodity contracts, futures and all derivative instruments such as options, warrants and stock index futures, including but not limited to the Company’s securities.
+Securities shall mean all forms of stocks, notes, bonds, debentures, or other evidences of indebtedness, including senior debt, subordinated debt, commercial papers, investment contracts, commodity contracts, futures and all derivative instruments such as options, warrants and stock index futures, include but not limited to Company’s security.

-The Company's vision is to care and help millions to prosper.
+The Company's vision is care and help millions to prosper.

-The Company seeks to realize its vision through it’s mission statements as follow:
+The Company seeks to realize its vision through it's mission statements as follows:

-- A customer centric organization, which covers all customer segments, each with a defined value proposition, based on sales and service excellence supported by world-class technology;
+- A customer centric organization, which covers all customer segments, each with value proposition, based on sales and service excellence supported by world-class technology;

 - To become the Employer of choice and to be respected by customers, Employees, shareholders, regulators and the communities, whereever the Company is located.